Blood in the Stool

 Treatment plans for blood in the stool are individualized depending on the underlying disease, disorder or condition, the presence of coexisting diseases and complications, the age and medical history of the patient, and other factors.

-The prognosis for people with blood in the stool varies depending on the prognosis of the underlying disease, disorder or ...more treatments »
+The prognosis for people with blood in the stool varies depending on the prognosis of the underlying disease, disorder or condition.
+Some of ...more treatments »

 Blood in the Stool: Misdiagnosis

 Having blood in the stool is a symptom of many different conditions, so a thorough medical evaluation is needed to ensure an accurate diagnosis of the underlying cause.
 Even if blood in the stool appears to be caused by easily visible and obvious hemorrhoids, some patients may also need a colonoscopy and other testing to ensure that bleeding isn't also coming some a ...more misdiagnosis »

 Read more about symptoms of Blood in the Stool

 Home medical testing related to Blood in the Stool:

 Causes of Blood in the Stool

 Read more about causes of Blood in the Stool.